jorrit/gulp-requirejs/README.md

 The resulting stream can be treated like a regular `gulp.src(...)` stream.

->NOTE: The built in minification/obfuscation is deactivated by default and can not be switched on.
-Please use a gulp plugin like gulp-uglify for this.
+>NOTE: The built in minification/obfuscation is deactivated by default.
+It is recommended to use a gulp plugin like gulp-uglify for minification, but you can enable r.js minification by setting the `optimize` option to `uglify` to minify using r.js.

 ```javascript
 var gulp = require('gulp'),